digitaltembo/readings2/content/posts/2023-09-24-My-Name-Is-Red.md

 ---
+layout: book
+id: My-Name-Is-Red
+name: My Name Is Red
 author: Orhan Pamuk
+authorId: Orhan-Pamuk
 pageCount: 417
 written: 1998
 stars: 4
-layout: post
-category: book
 tags: listened historical
 mapping: Istanbul, Turkey, Europe
+gender: m
 translatedFrom: Turkish
-gender: m
 ---
 > You walk into the room with your pencil in your hand
 > You see somebody naked and you say, "Who is that man?"
 > You try so hard but you don't understand